monsmau/vgsnpaware/README.md

 The printMin parameter allows to reduce the output size to only reads with one or more reference or alternative base of SNPs.

 The  VG  version is v1.29.0-44-ga74417fcb "Sospiro".

+"VG SNP-Aware is able to reduce the number of accesses to the graph by exploiting the sequential nature of nodes’ IDs.
+The results show that VG SNP-Aware is able to align reads to the graph with a speed-up of 40x with respect to the most popular tool VG.
+The precision of VG SNP-Aware is only slightly lower to that of VG." *under submission